claws/txPachube/README.rst

 Update a feed::

     # This example show how a feed can be updated.
-The Pachube object
+The Client object
     # has been initialised with an API key and a feed id so they don't
     # need to be passed to the update_feed method.
 The format argument
     # is defaulted to json so it must be passed as this example is using